Is Purified Water the Same as Filtered Water? 4 Easy Ways to Find Out

 In addition to purified and filtered water, distilled water is another option.
 Distillation involves boiling water and collecting the steam, which is then condensed.
 This process removes most impurities, including minerals, creating exceptionally pure water.

-See also How Does a Water Filter Work? | 14 Best Water Filters for Home
+See also How Do Water Filters Work? | 6 Unique Types of Water Filters

 Distilled water’s purity is ideal for scientific experiments, medical use, and industrial processes.
 However, since it removes beneficial minerals like calcium and magnesium, it may not be the best choice for daily drinking water.